Philip-21/News-Aggregator/readme.md

    The category parameters to get the headline news include `business, entertainment, generalhealth, science, sports, technology` You  can look through the [api docs](https://newsapi.org/docs/endpoints/top-headlines) for more details on this
+  #### Important
+ Please Note that you have to be authenticated i.e you must login to be able to fetch and access the api endpoints for you to receive news articles.
+ When you login and get authenticated, ensure  to put the generated token  in the authorization section located in the headers field.
+[See here](https://blog.postman.com/what-are-http-headers/#:~:text=With%20Postman%2C%20you%20can%3A,you%20automatically%20complete%20your%20setup.)
 - URL http://34.171.120.144/news/user/preference
 - Method = POST
  #### Inputs